krzysztofzuraw/blog/blog/2017/2017-05-14-django-x-accel-redirect/index1.md

 ---
 title: Django and nginx file proxy - part two
 date: '2017-05-21T10:00Z'
-slug: '/blog/2017/django-nginx-file-proxy-part-two.html'
+slug: '/blog/2017/django-nginx-file-proxy-part-two'
 tags:
   - django
   - nginx
   - python
   - proxy
-readPrev: '/blog/2017/django-nginx-file-proxy-part-one.html'
 ---

 **You have our application up and running but there is a problem.
 You